cartonmarkup/cssCarton/README.md

     | +-----------+-----------+ |
     +---------------------------+

-If the previous cells left not enough space, a newly added cell will break into the next "line" and start a new row.
+If the previous cells didn't leave enough space, a newly added cell will break into the next "line" and start a new row.

     <div class="_cell" style="width: 600px;">